programerr01/Huffman_Compression/README.md

 - [x] Adding Support for text file compression and decompression where you can specify the files
 - [ ] Adding complete ascii support
 - [ ] Adding UTF-8 support
+- [ ] Adding utility to get compression ratio for particular file